slavust/argos-translate-dockerfile/README.md

 # argos-translate-dockerfile
-Docker file to build image containing Argos Translate with all available language packages
+Docker file to build image containing Argos Translate with all available language packages.
+Packages are storet in `/argos-translate-packages/`